 2. First thing I do is remove the red flag that comes with the metal mailbox because it covers up the artwork.
 On my personal mailbox, I have a ribbon that hangs outside the box to tell the deliverer there is outgoing mail in the box.
 If you really want the flag, let me know when you place your order.
 (I’m trying to come up with some kind of telescoping antennae flag, so if you have any ideas about how to do that, I’d love to hear them!)

-3. Most of the time I tile standard metal mailboxes (wood expands and contracts too much for outdoor mosaic).
+3. Most of the time I tile standard metal mailboxes (wood is not appropriate for mosaic, as it expands and contracts).
 If you want a wall-mount letter box, an extra-large mailbox or double door box, let me know.
 I can mosaic tile anything, including your husband napping on the couch.

 When you receive your mailbox: